lachrist/lachrist.github.io/docs/phd.md

 # Provenance-Based Dynamic Analysis in Managed Languages

-**My dissertation is currently under review, and I expect to defend it this summer.**
+**My dissertation is currently under review, with the defense scheduled for mid-September.**

 ## Abstract